georgernstgraf/watchtracker/README.md

 ## Bugs & Feature Requests

--   catches in save & delete Method in Watchrecod do nothing
 -   Add Possibility to remove a watch at once (implies new Api Endpoint)

 ## TODO